The Doctor: Alias "The Doctor"

 Quite apart from his name, why the Doctor uses the title "The Doctor" has never been fully explained on screen.
-The Doctor, at first, said that he was not a physician, often referring to himself as a scientist or an engineer.
+The Doctor, at first, said that he was not a physician, often describing himself as a scientist or an engineer.
 However, he does occasionally show medical knowledge and has stated on separate occasions that he studied under Joseph Lister and Joseph Bell.
 In The Moonbase (1967), the Second Doctor mentions that he studied for a medical degree in Glasgow during the 19th century.
-The Fourth Doctor was awarded an honorary degree from St. Cedd's College, Cambridge in 1960.
-He has been mocked by his fellow Time Lords for adhering to such a "lowly" title as "Doctor", although in The Armageddon Factor (1979), Drax congratulates him on achieving his doctorate, indicating it was at least a somewhat respectable title.
+The Fourth Doctor was awarded an honorary degree from St Cedd's College, Cambridge, in 1960.
+He has been mocked by his fellow Time Lords for adhering to such a "lowly" title as "Doctor", although, in The Armageddon Factor (1979), Drax congratulates him on achieving his doctorate, indicating it was at least a somewhat respectable title.
 In "The Girl in the Fireplace" (2006), he draws an analogy between the title and Madame de Pompadour's.

-In The Mutants (1972) an official asks the Third Doctor if he is, in fact, a doctor, to which the Doctor replies "I am, yes"; when asked what he is qualified in, the Doctor replies, "Practically everything."
-The Fourth Doctor states that his companion, Harry Sullivan, is a Doctor of medicine, while he is "a doctor of many things" (Revenge of the Cybermen, 1975).
+In The Mutants (1972), an official asks the Third Doctor if he is, in fact, a doctor, to which the Doctor replies "I am, yes"; when asked what he is qualified in, the Doctor replies, "Practically everything."
+The Fourth Doctor states that his companion, Harry Sullivan, is a doctor of medicine, while he is "a doctor of many things" (Revenge of the Cybermen, 1975).
 The Fifth Doctor claims to be a doctor "of everything" in Four to Doomsday (1982), and a message to the same effect is related from the Tenth Doctor in "Utopia" (2007).
 In "The Tsuranga Conundrum" (2018), the Thirteenth Doctor states that she is a doctor of "medicine, science, engineering, candyfloss, Lego, philosophy, music, problems, people, hope.
 Mostly hope."
-While talking with Harry in Robot (1974–1975) the Doctor states "You may be a doctor, but I'm the Doctor.
+While talking with Harry in Robot (1974–1975), the Doctor says, "You may be a doctor, but I'm the Doctor.
 The definite article, you might say."
-In The Ark in Space (1975), aired later that year, the Doctor states that his doctorate is only honorary; the Tenth Doctor, however, considers the name to be his legitimate academic rank in "The Waters of Mars" (2009), describing his "name, rank and intention" as "The Doctor; doctor; fun."
+In The Ark in Space (1975), aired later that year, the Doctor mentions that his doctorate is only honorary; the Tenth Doctor, however, considers the name to be his legitimate academic rank in "The Waters of Mars" (2009), describing his "name, rank and intention" as "The Doctor; doctor; fun."
 In an interview with The Age in 2003, Tom Baker mentioned that the Doctor is called so because he is "a doctor of time and relative dimension in space".
-Apart from being called a doctor of the TARDIS, the Doctor has been referred to as a "doctor of time travel."
+Apart from being called a doctor of the TARDIS, he has been described as a "doctor of time travel".